OpenDriveLab/OpenLane-V2/README.md

 Autonomous vehicles are required to **reason** about the **topology relationships** to drive in the right way.
 In this dataset, we hope to shed light on the task of **scene structure perception and reasoning**.

-### Data scale and diversity matters - building on Top of Awesome Benchmarks
+### Data scale and diversity matters - building on top of renowned Benchmarks
 Experience from the sunny day does not apply to the dancing snowflakes.
 For machine learning, data is the must-have food.
 We provide annotations on data collected in various cities, from Austin to Singapore and from Boston to Miami.